Letting go the easy way

 The usual answer is fear.
 Fear of being alone.
 Fear of missing out on love.
 Fear of making a mistake.
 Fear of never finding that kind of love again.
 Fear of not being good enough.
 Fear of being alone forever.

 Fear is a primal mind, survival instinct thing.
 It's something the mind does to "keep us safe."
-Fear is what trips our fight, flight, or freeze reaction.
+Fear is what trips our fight, flight, freeze, or fawn reaction.

 With direct threats a thing of the past in terms of dinosaurs and such, these days our fear mechanisms mostly entice us to not change, to stay in our comfort zone no matter how pointless it may be to do so...because things are more predictable in our familiar comfort zone.
 We know what to expect and how to play the game there.